agiledev-students-fall2022/project-proposal-ad/README.md

 ## Contributors

-Geon Tack Lee, Yeonie Heo, Jennifer Zheng, Oyungerel Amarsanaa.
+Geon Tack Lee, Yeonie Heo, Jennifer Zheng, Oyungerel Amarsanaa, Nghia Nim.
 ## What?

 It is an automated recipe suggester based on the ingredients you have at home.
 This software will recognize your food ingredients through a quick snapshot and recommend the food you can cook with what you have.